 - Effective 3 p.m.
 April 1, 2020, access to Tl'azt'en Nation communities will be limited and monitored 24/7. - There will be a checkpoint at the Tanizul turnoff to limit access to the community of Tache.
-There is a separate access and monitoring plan in place for Middle River as well. - o Only community residents, essential medial and emergency personnel will be allowed in - All residents returning to the community must inform the monitor(s) where they are coming from

-- Residents returning from travel beyond FORT ST. JAMES are REQUIRED to self-quarantine for 14 days. - Residents are asked to limit travel in and out of Tl'azt'en Nation communities to mitigate risks to the communities especially the Elders and members with pre-existing medical conditions. - Residents who must leave, must exercise social distancing by staying 2 meters or 6 feet away from others.
-Send only 1 person to do the shopping for the household and wash your hands often with soap and water or use hand sanitizer. - Effective immediately, a curfew has been implemented for everyone 17 years and younger, unless accompanied by an adult. - Stay home, stop visiting family and friends, don't allow visitors in your home.
+There is a separate access and monitoring plan in place for Middle River as well. - o Only community residents, essential medial and emergency personnel will be allowed in - All residents returning to the community must inform the monitor(s) where they are coming from - Residents returning from travel beyond FORT ST. JAMES are REQUIRED to self-quarantine for 14 days. - o Residents are asked to limit travel in and out of Tl'azt'en Nation communities to mitigate risks to the communities especially the Elders and members with pre-existing medical conditions. - Residents who must leave, must exercise social distancing by staying 2 meters or 6 feet away from others.
+Send only 1 person to do the shopping for the household and wash your hands often with soap and water or use hand sanitizer. - Effective immediately, a curfew has been implemented for everyone 17 years and younger, unless accompanied by an adult. - o Stay home, stop visiting family and friends, don't allow visitors in your home. - The vulnerable within the community have been identified.
+The community is connecting with its vulnerable members to determine if they have a plan with their family.
+If there is no support with family they will be supported through the health center.